abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

     clipboard.listen()
 ```

-When we run it and copy some text, or some files, it dumps clipboard contents just as we want it.
+When we run it and copy some text, or some files, it dumps the clipboard content just as we want it.

 ```console
 Clipboard.Clip(type='text', value='Clipboard')